MyCryptoHQ/knowledge-base-content/general-knowledge/ethereum-blockchain/difference-between-wallet-types.md

 ---
-title: Differences between wallet types (e.g. private key vs keystore)
+title: Differences Between Wallet Types (e.g., Private Key vs Keystore)
 description: Private Keys & Passwords
 priority: 12
 date_published: '2017-07-05'
 date_modified: '2018-12-19'
 ---

-> What are the different types of private key formats that I can use to access my wallet?
+_What are the different types of private key formats that I can use to access my wallet?_

-The ETH is stored on the blockchain, your private key or Keystore File or whatever piece of information you have proves ownership of that ETH, which allows you to move it.
+The ETH is stored on the blockchain.
+Your private key, Keystore file, or whatever piece of information you have proves ownership of that ETH, which allows you to move it.

 At the end of the day, you are always signing with your private key.

-However, for additional functionality (like protecting it with a password) there are formats & ways of storing your private key:
+However, for additional functionality (like protecting it with a password), there are different formats and ways of storing your private key:

 ## MetaMask

 * [Learn More Here](/how-to/migrating/moving-from-mycrypto-to-metamask)

-## Hardware wallets
+## Hardware Wallets

 * [Learn More Here](/staying-safe/hardware-wallet-recommendations)